1983 Memorial Cup: Players

 Goaltender Mike Vernon was the subject of controversy during the tournament.
 While he was a player for the Calgary Wranglers, he joined the Winter Hawks for the Memorial Cup tournament via a rule that allowed each team to add an extra goaltender from their league.
 Vernon turned down Lethbridge before agreeing to play with Portland, a decision that infuriated the Broncos who had lost their starting goaltender, Ken Wregget, to injury.

 Several players from the Winter Hawks went on to play in the National Hockey League (NHL).
 Cam Neely played 13 seasons and was elected to the Hockey Hall of Fame in 2005.
-Vernon won the Stanley Cup with both the Calgary Flames and Detroit Red Wings during his career.
-As did Oshawa's John MacLean with the New Jersey Devils.
+Vernon won the Stanley Cup with both the Calgary Flames and Detroit Red Wings during his career, and was inducted into the Hockey Hall of Fame in 2023.
+Oshawa's John MacLean won the Cup with the New Jersey Devils.
 The Sutter twins, Rich and Ron played for the Broncos, as did Mark Tinordi and Gerald Diduck.
 Also from Lethbridge, both Wregget and Troy Loney won the Stanley Cup with the Pittsburgh Penguins.